Ronald Reagan: Deficits

 The deficits were exacerbated by the early 1980s recession, which cut into federal revenue.
 The national debt tripled between the fiscal years of 1980 and 1989, and the national debt as a percentage of the gross domestic product rose from 33 percent in 1981 to 53 percent by 1989.
-During his time in office, Reagan never submitted a balanced budget.
-The United States borrowed heavily in order to cover newly spawned federal budget deficits.
+During his time in office, Reagan never fulfilled his 1980 campaign promise of submitting a balanced budget.
+The United States borrowed heavily to cover newly spawned federal budget deficits.
 Reagan described the tripled debt the "greatest disappointment of his presidency".
 Jeffrey Frankel opined that the deficits were a major reason why Reagan's successor, Bush, reneged on his campaign promise by raising taxes through the Budget Enforcement Act of 1990.

 Assassination attempt

-On March 30, 1981, Reagan, James Brady, Thomas Delahanty, and Tim McCarthy were struck by gunfire from John Hinckley Jr. outside the Washington Hilton.
-Although "right on the margin of death" upon arrival at George Washington University Hospital, Reagan underwent surgery and recovered quickly.
+On March 30, 1981, Reagan was shot by John Hinckley Jr. outside the Washington Hilton.
+Although "right on the margin of death" upon arrival at George Washington University Hospital, Reagan underwent surgery and recovered quickly from a broken rib, punctured lung, and internal bleeding.
 Later, Reagan came to believe that God had spared his life "for a chosen mission".

 Supreme Court appointments

-Reagan appointed three associate justices to the Supreme Court of the United States: Sandra Day O'Connor in July 1981, Antonin Scalia in 1986, and Anthony Kennedy in 1988.
-He also appointed William Rehnquist as the chief justice in 1986.
+Reagan appointed three Associate Justices to the Supreme Court of the United States: Sandra Day O'Connor in 1981, which fulfilled a campaign promise to name the first female justice to the Court, Antonin Scalia in 1986, and Anthony Kennedy in 1988.
+He also elevated William Rehnquist from Associate Justice to Chief Justice in 1986.
 The direction of the Supreme Court's reshaping has been described as conservative.